Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 description: How we get to run PC-based arcade software at home, and expanding on what already exists.
 thumb: /assets/images/posts/an-overlook-on-jvs-io-emulation-and-implementation/thumb.jpg
 readtime: 18
-wordcount: 3287
+wordcount: 3280
 ---

 # Introduction
 It’s been almost two decades since PCs have become a reliable platform for arcades, and the high success of the **Type X** platform from **Taito** settled that down to never go back.
 The logistics are simple, out off the shelf components with mass production are cheaper to manufacture and give support, reducing overall costs.
-Not only this, but software would be easier and more accessible to develop, since the platform that will run on top of is not only very well-known, but also a lot more standardized. *PC-based arcades* have the potential to open arcade software development to a wider amount of developers.
+Not only this, but software would be easier and more accessible to develop, since the platform that will run on top of is not only very well-known, but also a lot more standardized.
+PC-based arcades have the potential to open arcade software development to a wider amount of developers.

 The only downside might be piracy and *bootlegging*, and though it’s always been a problem in the arcade scene, this time could go stronger since PCs, as simple as it is to develop for, the same could be said for cracking protections and decrypting information.
-These form part of the layer that prohibits us from running the software on normal PCs, in conjunction with the *I/O devices*.
+These form part of the layer that prohibits us from running the software on normal PCs, in conjunction with the **I/O devices**.

 <br>

 # Some history
-Despite the vast amount of PC-based arcade platforms that appeared through time, going strong until this day, I’ll just be focusing on two specific hardware machines and their software: **Taito Type X** and **Examu eX-BOARD**, one was a *classic*, the other a *failure*, but both were pioneers in the PC-based arcade movement.
+Despite the vast amount of PC-based arcade platforms that appeared through time, going strong until this day, I’ll just be focusing on two specific hardware machines and their software: **Taito Type X** and **Examu eX-BOARD**, one was a classic, the other a failure, but both were pioneers in the PC-based arcade movement.

 The story dates back to 2009-2011 (I can’t remember exactly), when data dumps of most of the Type X games, some of **X2**, and all the eX-BOARD titles were released in arcade forums.
 This data was unprotected, which means that no security devices or checks were needed for the games to work.
 I can’t recall if the emulator for I/O was also released at the same time, but for sure shortly after one appeared.
-This first *loader* did just that, emulate the I/O device, and thus removing the final wall that prevented the software to be run without displaying an `I/O ERROR` screen.
+This first loader did just that, emulate the I/O device, and thus removing the final wall that prevented the software to be run without displaying an `I/O ERROR` screen.

-Some time after, **Romhack** reworked this emulator into the *open-source Type X I/O emulator*, **ttx_monitor**, and later built on top of it the *eX-BOARD variant*, **xb_monitor**.
-He later also did a *Cave-PC variant*, **cv_monitor**, but to my knowledge it hasn’t been open-sourced.
-The Romhack emulators became the default to use during a long time, until more recently other capable alternatives appeared, like **JConfig** and **TeknoParrot**, and despite these emulate much more I/O devices of other machines as well, the Type X and eX-BOARD cores are all based on Romhack’s emulators.
-Now even myself entered the trend, and made *enhanced versions* of both ttx_monitor and xb_monitor, **TTX-Monitor+** and **XB-Monitor+** respectively.
+Some time after, **[Romhack](https://github.com/zxmarcos)** reworked this emulator into the open-source Type X I/O emulator, **[ttx_monitor](https://github.com/zxmarcos/ttx_monitor)**, and later built on top of it the eX-BOARD variant, **[xb_monitor](https://github.com/zxmarcos/xb_monitor)**.
+He later also did a Cave-PC variant, **cv_monitor**, but to my knowledge it hasn’t been open-sourced.
+The Romhack emulators became the default to use during a long time, until more recently other capable alternatives appeared, like **[JConfig](https://jconfig-universe.fandom.com/wiki/JConfig_Universe_Wiki)** and **[TeknoParrot](https://teknogods.github.io/)**, and despite these emulate much more I/O devices of other machines as well, the Type X and eX-BOARD cores are all based on Romhack’s emulators.
+Now even myself entered the trend, and made enhanced versions of both ttx_monitor and xb_monitor, **[TTX-Monitor+](https://github.com/Hipnosis183/TTX-Monitor)** and **[XB-Monitor+](https://github.com/Hipnosis183/XB-Monitor)**, respectively.

 <br>

 # What to expect
-First, we’ll take a quick look at the protection of the software at a high level, to then go into the hardware (and **JVS** overall), how to emulate it, analyze Romhack’s implementation and building on top of the existing, adding features and some quality of life enhancements.
+First, we’ll take a quick look at the protection of the software at a high-level, to then go into the hardware (and **JVS** overall), how to emulate it, analyze Romhack’s implementation and building on top of the existing, adding features and some quality of life enhancements.

 Since I don’t own any arcades, some basic terminology such as **JAMMA** was unknown to me, and still kind of is, so my only supports are the original JVS documentation and Romhack’s code, besides some *self-play* with the software which uses those devices.
 Still, I think it was enough to understand how things work, hence the *high-level* remark.
 That being said, this write might be only enjoyed by casual people that aren't on topic, and don’t be surprised if any inaccuracies present during the lecture.

 <br>

 # Protection at its finest
-Older machines implemented some *nasty* and *wild* protection, even at a hardware level, like suicidal chips and batteries.
-Thankfully, we don’t have any of that kamikaze protection, it’s just a simple USB *dongle check*, but let’s dive into it.
+Older machines implemented some *nasty* protection, even at a hardware level, like suicidal chips and batteries.
+Thankfully, we don’t have any of that kamikaze protection, it’s just a simple USB dongle check, but let’s dive into it.
 The hard disk drive has two partitions:

 <br>